mstevenson5/nano_project5/README.md

 | P        | 2.9511e-08 |

 * As the P value is less than the alpha level of 0.05 the null hypothesis is rejected and conclude with 95% confidence that it takes a longer time to read the incongruent wordset than the congruent wordset.
+* The data shows that Congruent samples were easier for all participants to read.
+This is due to the word and the color of the word matching, whereas with the incongruent samples they were different.
+This lead to a delay in providing the answer due to 2 different peices of infomation about the word require processing.
-This is consistent with my own test results, as it took me almost double the time to read the incongruent wordset.
+* This is consistent with my own test results, as it took me almost double the time to read the incongruent wordset and I often found that I would need to pause before providing my answer with the incongruent dataset.
-* This also shows that Congruent samples are easier to read due to the word and color being the same.
+* Several theroies exist as to why incongruent dataset is more difficult to read:
+> * Selective Attention Theory
+>
+> * Automaticity Theory
+>
+> * Speed of Processing Theory
+>
+> * Parallel Distributed Processing
+>
 * Further tests could be done to further prove the theory, where the words are rotated or in difference cases.

 ### References